karmab/kcli-ztp/docs/index.md

 As you are connected to the installer vm, look at the following elements:

 - There are several numbered scripts that we will execute in the next sections.
-- Check */root/install-config.yaml* to be used when deploying Openshift.
-It contains initial information but we will make it evolve with each section until deploying.
-Revisit this file at the end of each section to see the modifications done.
+- Check */root/install-config.yaml* to be used when deploying Openshift:
+  - It contains initial information but we will make it evolve with each section until deploying.
+  - Check the section containing credential information for your masters and the replicas attribute.
+We would define information from workers using the same pattern( and specifying worker as *role*)
+  - Revisit this file at the end of each section to see the modifications done.

 # Virtual Masters preparation